Charlie Parra del Riego: Solo career

-In the year 2010 Charlie starts his solo career uploading a first series of videos in his YouTube channel, including a heavy metal version of Peru's National Anthem, the first version of this song in heavy metal style.
+In the year 2010 Charlie started his solo career uploading a first series of videos in his YouTube channel, including a heavy metal version of Peru's National Anthem, the first version of this song in heavy metal style.
 This version was covered in TV, radio and local newspapers.

 In January 2011 he released his first solo album "Procrastinación/Procrastination", together with another series of YouTube videos that led his channel to one of the most viewed of the year.
 His singles "Speed F*cks" and "Punk vs Metal" have been covered by several guitar players around the world.

 In 2011, Charlie wrote music for the UK commentator TotalBiscuit, Call of Duty figure Sandy Ravage and Swiss game commentator Diablox9.

 After the breakup of Difonía, Charlie continued on with Oliver and Jeremy Castillo and performed some shows playing tracks from the album "Procrastination / Procrastination".

 Charlie has continued his solo career even after joining Kobra and the Lotus.
 His latest album is a collaboration with Oliver and Jeremy Castillo and is called "Organic I".
 It was released on November 17, 2013.

 In January 2014, Charlie traveled to France to record guitars for French project "The Lost Rockers".

 In 2015, Charlie became the first South American artist to have a signature guitar by Kramer Guitars USA and the Gibson corporation, leading this to a NAMM performance on January.
 Back in Lima, his band featuring the Castillo brothers supported Slash during his South American leg of the tour and this performance became the live Blu-ray Charlie en el Parque 2015.
 Charlie performed as a solo artist in the Hellfire Tavern, at Hellfest 2015 in Nantes, France.

 In February 2016, Charlie performed with the Bicentenario Symphonic Orchestra at Gran Teatro Nacional.
 It was a sold-out concert.
 Charlie also toured in Germany and Mexico to perform as a solo artist in World of Warcraft expansions release parties and at the Overwatch release.
 He also worked on the music for a Duke Nukem release trailer.